mrisney/atoll-attack/README.md

 ## 🎯 Design Philosophy

-Atoll Attack is designed as a "snackable" RTS - quick matches you can play with friends during a coffee break.
+Atoll Attack is designed as a "snackable" RTS—quick matches you can play with friends during a coffee break.
 The invite system removes friction: no accounts, no lobbies, just "tap link and play."
 Every island is unique, making each battle memorable and shareable.

 ## 🔧 Development Setup